geeknik/my-awesome-stars/README.md

 - [nat/openplayground](https://github.com/nat/openplayground) - An LLM playground you can run on your laptop
 - [abi/secret-llama](https://github.com/abi/secret-llama) - Fully private LLM chatbot that runs entirely with a browser with no server needed.
 Supports Mistral and LLama 3.
 - [amplication/amplication](https://github.com/amplication/amplication) - Amplication brings order to the chaos of large-scale software development by creating Golden Paths for developers - streamlined workflows that drive consistency, enable high-quality code practices, si
-- [FixTweet/FxTwitter](https://github.com/FixTweet/FxTwitter) - Fix broken Twitter/X embeds!
+- [FxEmbed/FxEmbed](https://github.com/FxEmbed/FxEmbed) - Fix X/Twitter and Bluesky embeds!
 Use multiple images, videos, polls, translations and more on Discord, Telegram and others
 - [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.
 - [adileo/squirreldisk](https://github.com/adileo/squirreldisk) - Beautiful, Cross-Platform and Super Fast Disk Usage Analysis Tool - Built With Rust 🦀
 - [dezoito/ollama-grid-search](https://github.com/dezoito/ollama-grid-search) - A multi-platform desktop application to evaluate and compare LLM models, written in Rust and React.